-In May 3 women Joanna Mamombe, Cecilia Chimbiri and Netsai Marova, all opposition party members, were abducted by the Zimbabwean government.
+In May, political opposition party members, Joanna Mamombe, Cecilia Chimbiri and Netsai Marova, were abducted by the Zimbabwean government.
 They allege state agents abducted, beat and sexually assaulted them and forced them to drink each other’s urine.

 Journalists, lawyers, doctors and nurses are among those who have been arrested in recent months in Zimbabwe for protesting, striking for better pay or, in some cases, simply doing their work amid rising tensions in the country.
 Once dubbed “the bread basket of Africa, Zimbabwe is facing the worst hunger crisis in over a decade.
 Inflation is running above 700 percent and corruption is rife.

 Despite promises for change, corruption and brutality still reign.
 Zimbabweans have suffered enough.